A hyperplane section theorem for Galois points and its application: Abstract

 \section{Abstract}

 A point $P$ in projective space is said to be Galois with respect to a hypersurface if the function field extension induced by the projection from $P$ is Galois.
-We settle hypersurfaces of dimension $n$ with $n$-dimensional sets of Galois points.
+We present a hyperplane section theorem for Galois points.
+Precisely, if $P$ is a Galois point for a hypesurface, then $P$ is Galois for a general hyperplane section passing through $P$.
+As an application, we determine hypersurfaces of dimension $n$ with $n$-dimensional sets of Galois points.